Lunula Laser Treatment for Fungal Nails

 The cost of treatment is typically broken down into a per foot charge.
-This fee will cover treatment for the entire 6 months of treatment with the Lunula laser.
-There would also be a review every 8 weeks and photographs to monitor.
+This fee will cover treatment for the entire 3 months of treatment with the Lunula laser.
+The initial appointment and the review appointment are charged separately.

 Prices are subject to change without notice and Payment is due in full at the start of treatment.

 The effectiveness of all treatments varies.
-Research shows up to 88% effectiveness though we would expect 50-78% to be more reflective overall.
+We would expect 50-78% to be more reflective of the typical success rates.
 The degree of infection, nail damage and duration of infection can cause variable results and would be discussed on a case by case basis when this is the case.

 It is also possible to cover the nail with a specific acrylester gel for the toes that can be moulded and bonded over the ‘stump’ of fungal nail.
 This is called a Pedique and more information can be located on this link.
 This, once covered with nail will look normal and will do so until it grows out over time (typically 3-6 months).
 It is not appropriate to do this within the treatment phase of laser therapy but can be used after whilst it is growing out.
 For some this is a cosmetic alternative to laser treatment or where the nail is damaged and there is no fungus.